shcaba/Sebastes_melanops_WA/Document/_main.md

 ## Ecosystem considerations{-}

 This stock assessment does not explicitly incorporate trophic interactions, habitat factors, or environmental factors into the assessment model.
-More predation, diet and habitat work, and mechanistic linkages to environmental conditions would be needed to incorporate these elements into the stock assessment and should remain a priority.
-McClure et al. [-@mcclure_vulnerability_2023] report the climate vulnerability for several west coast groundfishes, including Black Rockfish.
+More predation, diet and habitat work, and mechanistic linkages to environmental conditions would be needed to incorporate these elements into the stock assessment and should remain a priority. @mcclure_vulnerability_2023 report the climate vulnerability for several west coast groundfishes, including Black Rockfish.
 Black Rockfish demonstrated both high biological sensitivity and high climate exposure risk, to give it an overall high vulnerability score to climate change.
 This result should also be considered with the fact that, like many rockfishes, periods of low productivity is not unusual to Black Rockfish and their extended longevity (though admittedly this seems shorter than previously believed and should be reconsidered) has historically allowed them to wait for advantageous productivity periods.
 Additional stressors such as fishing and climate change that possibly truncate longevity could bring significant challenges to population sustainability.

 ## Reference points{-}